 What’s the purpose of the Super Ambassadors scheme?

-To teach children more about their rights under the UNCRC, and to get primary school children involved in our work to bring positive changes for children in Wales.
+To teach children more about their rights under the UNCRC, and to involve primary school children in our work to bring positive changes for children in Wales.

 What do Ambassadors do?